ncase/covid-19/words/words.md

 Here's a simulation a "lazy case" scenario:

 1. Lockdown, then
-2. A moderate amount of hygiene + "Test, Trace, Isolate" + *cloth* "Masks For All", then...
+2. A moderate amount of hygiene & "Test, Trace, Isolate", with a mild amount of "Masks For All", then...
 3. One more "circuit breaker" lockdown before a vaccine's found.

 <div class="sim">